-The NHET-Sim e-learning modules are comprised on 2 core modules and 11 elective modules.
+The NHET-Sim e-learning modules are comprised of 2 core modules and 11 elective modules.

 NHET-Sim provides entry level learning experiences for individuals new to simulation-based education.
-For those with experience in simulation-based education, NHET-Sim provides an opportunity to reflect on existing and future simulation practices.
+Simulation-based education, for those with experience, NHET-Sim provides an opportunity to reflect on existing and future simulation practices.

 NHET-Sim e-learning is available to Australia based healthcare professionals.
 Professionals located outside of Australia should refer to the e-learning international programme.

 Simulation-based education: Contemporary issues for the health professions

 This module covers the rationale for simulation based education (SBE) in healthcare professions.
 We explore simulation as an educational method and its role in patient safety.
 We consider historical and contemporary approaches to SBE with attention to the benefits and challenges in health professional education.
 We explore theories relevant to a wide range of simulation modalities (e.g. mannequins, virtual patients, simulated patients, task trainers etc) and development in domains (e.g. knowledge, skills and professional values).
 You will have access to some of the evidence for SBE.
 This module provides fundamental concepts that are elaborated in subsequent modules.
 This module is designed to be completed in three hours.
 However, we have provided much more reading should you wish to pursue topics in more detail.
 Our intention is to offer an overview of contemporary healthcare simulation.

 Being a simulation educator